mwarning/trigger/README.md

 ![image](screenshot_states.png)
 ![image](screenshot_settings.png)

+Any help, bugfixes, new features, translations are much welcome.

 ## Usage

 The status of the door is determined if the https query or ssh command returns the strings `LOCKED`, `UNLOCKED` or some other output.
 The return message is displayed in the App for a short period.